- Video interviews can present certain challenges that face-to-face interviews do not.

 - Keep some important tips in mind before you begin a video interview.

 Although they might save time, video interviews aren't paying off for job candidates or employers, new research shows.

-A study from the DeGroote School of Business at McMaster University in Ontario revealed that job applicants interviewed through video conferencing come across as less likable, while those doing the hiring are viewed as less competent.
+A study from the DeGroote School of Business at McMaster University in Ontario revealed that job applicants interviewed through video conferencing came across as less likable, while those doing the hiring were viewed as less competent.

-Using simulated https://www.businessnewsdaily.com, researchers found that candidates who were interviewed via video conferencing were rated lower by interviewers and were less likely to be recommended for hiring.
-On the other side of the webcam, candidates rated their interviewers as less attractive, personable, trustworthy and competent.
+Using simulated Skype sessions, the researchers found that candidates who were interviewed via video conferencing were rated lower by interviewers and were less likely to be recommended for hiring.
+On the other side of the webcam, candidates rated their interviewers as less attractive, less personable, less trustworthy and less competent.

 The researchers said accurate assessments of candidates and positive evaluations of interviewers are essential as organizations compete for talent.
 In addition, candidates who evaluate their interviewers more positively are more likely to accept a job offer, the researchers noted.

 "Video conferencing places technological barriers between applicants and interviewers," said Willi Wiesner, one of the study's authors.
 "Employers and applicants should work to reduce the barriers that arise through video conferencing and improve the interpersonal aspects of the interview process."